Jesse McCartney: 2010–2014: Have It All and In Technicolor

-2018–present: The Resolution Tour Live, Dream Street Reunion, and New Stage
+2018–2021: The Resolution Tour Live, Dream Street Reunion, and New Stage

 On March 23, 2018, McCartney announced the release of his new single "Better With You" with the music video featuring actress Danielle Campbell.
 He later released a second single titled "Wasted" with a music video directed by Jason Lester, followed by the live album The Resolution Tour Live.

 In 2020, McCartney competed on the third season of The Masked Singer as "Turtle".
 He finished as the runner-up.
 On April 10, 2020, he released the music video for the single "Yours".
 The single "Friends" was released on May 19, 2020.
 The official music video featured former Greek castmates Scott Michael Foster, Jacob Zachar, and Paul James.

 On June 2, 2020, McCartney's former Dream Street bandmate Chris Trousdale died at a hospital in Burbank, California, at the age of 34 due to complications from an unknown illness during the COVID-19 pandemic in California.
 It was later revealed that COVID-19 was the main complication of Trousdale's death.
-On June 11, 2020, on what would be Trousdale's 35th birthday, McCartney and his former Dream Street bandmates Greg Raposo, Frankie Galasso, and Matt Ballinger reunited for a virtual performance of "It Happens Every Time" to pay tribute to Trousdale.
-This would be the first public appearance of Dream Street together as a group since the disbandment over the lawsuits prior.
+On June 11, 2020, on what would be Trousdale's 35th birthday, McCartney and his former Dream Street bandmates Greg Raposo, Frankie Galasso, and Matt Ballinger reunited for a virtual performance of "It Happens Every Time" to pay tribute to him.

 McCartney's fifth studio album, New Stage was released on October 8, 2021.
 The record was preceded by two singles: "Kiss The World Goodbye" and "Party for Two".
 To promote the album, McCartney embarked on his North American tour, to run from November 4 to December 8, 2021.

+2024: All's Well

+Three years after the release of his album New Stage (2021), McCartney released his fourth EP, All's Well, on April 5, 2024.
+With "racy lyrics and familiar early '00s pop sounds", the record was preceded by two singles: "Faux Fur" and "Make a Baby" featuring Yung Gravy.
+McCartney went on tour to promote the album, from April 12 (in Austin, Texas) to May 16 (in Los Angeles).
+McCartney briefly reunited with his former Dream Street bandmates after one of his performances on April 27, at the Empire Live in New York City, where they performed a rendition of their cover of "Sugar Rush" originally performed by A-Teens.

+2025–present: Weightless

+On July 18th, 2025 McCartney came on as a special guest on Matt Rife's Stay Golden Tour at Madison Square Garden.
+On September 19th, 2025 McCartney released his fifth EP Weightless.
+The Weightless Tour kicked off in Washington DC on September 30, 2025.
+Starting November 17th, 2025 he will open up for the Jonas Brothers on their Jonas20: Greetings from Your Hometown Tour until December 22nd, 2025.